 Increased surface area to significantly reduce moisture and limit mold growth

-No effect on nutrient adsorption
+No effect on nutrient absorption

 Integrated into feed

 AlgoniteTM is finely ground to increase the surface contact with grains and allow for easy dispersion throughout the feed.
-AlgoniteTM has dramatically improved the natural adsorbent quality of clay by separating the layers of the Montmorillonite clay.
+AlgoniteTM has dramatically improved the quality of clay by separating the layers of the Montmorillonite clay.
 Therefore, less AlgoniteTM is necessary to obtain better results.

 The Olmix Technical Department will help you optimize the inclusion rate of Algonite in your feed based on your farm situation.